 If you’re anything like me, you love a good homemade cookie.
 You know, those bakery-style cookies that have crispy edges and a chewy centre.
 They’re especially good when filled with delicious things like nuts, choc chips and oats.
 Yes, enter those cookies.

 I often go through cookie phases, when I’ll make a delicious cookie, remember how quick, easy and totally satisfying cookies can be, then I will make more and more until I decide I should probably broaden my dessert horizons again.
 These Chocolate Chip Hazelnut Cookies were born in on one of those phases.

-Based on my Salted Chunky Chocolate Chip Cookies (big call, but BEST chocolate chip cookie EVER!), these cookies are thick and chunky.
+Based on my Salted Chunky Chocolate Chip Cookies, these cookies are thick and chunky.
 The hazelnuts add a nice crunch and these are absolutely at their best when the choc chips are still a bit gooey and melty from the oven.
 Hint, hint – if you’re eating them the next day, throw them in the microwave for 5 – 10 seconds to recreate the ooze.

 How to make Chocolate Chip Hazelnut Cookies

 I use two types of sugar in this recipe – regular white granulated sugar and light brown sugar.
 This combination of sugars is what gives this cookie both its crisp edge (thanks, white) and its chewy centre (thanks, brown).
 Beat these together with a delicious portion of butter and you’re well on your way.
 Next, we add the regular dry ingredients and a touch of milk and mix them in.

 Now we get to the good part and what makes this type of cookie so versatile – the add-ins.
 You can literally add in a myriad of ingredients for that combination of soft, chewy and crunchy here but for these bad boys, I add choc chips, hazelnuts and oats.

 See my substitutions list below for just a few ideas you could use.